mritunjaysharma394/vowpal-wiki/Tutorial.md

 _power_t = 0.5_

 This specifies the power on the learning rate decay.
-You can adjust this **--power_t p** where p in the range [0,1] can make sense.
+You can adjust this **--power_t p** where p is in the range [0,1].
 0 means the learning rate does not decay, which can be helpful when state tracking, while 1 is very aggressive, but plausibly optimal for IID datasets.
 0.5 is a minimax optimal choice.
+A different way of stating this is: stationary data-sets where the fundamental relation between the input features and target label are not changing over time, should benefit from a high (close to 1.0) _power_t_ while learning against changing conditions, like learning against an adversary who continuously changes the rules-of-the-game, would benefit from low (close to 0) _power_t_ so the learner can react quickly to these changing conditions.
+For many problems, 0.5, which is the default, seems to work best.

 Next, there is a bunch of header information.
 VW is going to print out some live diagnostic information.